Chase Hilgenbrinck: Catholic priest

 In the summer of 2007, the vocation director for the Catholic Diocese of Peoria, Illinois, sent him an extensive application packet.
-He had to write a 20-page autobiography and submit responses to a series of essay questions, in addition to a background check and fingerprinting.
+He had to write a 20-page autobiography and submit responses to a series of essay questions.
 In December, the day after he returned to the U.S. following the end of the soccer season in Chile, he went through an entire battery of testing.
-He took five written exams in one day, and was evaluated by three psychologists.

-Hilgenbrinck retired from soccer on July 14, 2008 to enter the Catholic Mount St. Mary's Seminary at Mount St. Mary's University in Emmitsburg, Maryland in order to become a priest.
-He was ordained a priest in the diocese of Peoria on May 24, 2014.
+Hilgenbrinck retired from soccer on July 14, 2008, to enter Mount St. Mary's Seminary at Mount St. Mary's University in Emmitsburg, Maryland in order to become a priest.
+He was ordained in the diocese of Peoria on May 24, 2014.
 He served as a parochial vicar for St. Anne's Catholic Church in East Moline, Illinois, as well as one of the chaplains at Alleman High School in Rock Island, Illinois.

-On June 8, 2016, Fr.
-Chase was assigned to St. John's Catholic Newman Center in Champaign, Illinois.
-At St. John's Catholic Newman Center, Fr.
-Chase combined sport and faith with the Stations of the Cross Workout he coordinated for parishioners.
+On June 8, 2016, Hilgenbrinck was assigned to St. John's Catholic Newman Center in Champaign, Illinois.
+In 2020, Hilgenbrinck was appointed vocation director for the Diocese of Peoria.

-On September 13, 2020, Fr.
-Chase celebrated his last mass as Assistant Chaplain at St. John's Catholic Newman Center, as he had been appointed as the new vocation director for the Catholic Diocese of Peoria, Illinois.